AirshipCMS/Docs/Quickstart-Guide.md

+NOTES!
+- Open Source projects can be downloaded, though you won't yet be able to locally run them.
+We are still building out 'open source viewing' capabilities.
+- The Airship CMS Developer Portal is in a private beta.
+If you would like a demo website, contact us and we will be happy to set up a demo site for you!

+---

 Follow this Quickstart Guide to set up your first project with Airship CMS.

 Not quite ready to create a project yet?
 Just create a Free login at the [Airship CMS Developer Portal](https://skyport.airshipcms.io) then and try out the Developer Workflow and CLI tools using one of our [Open Source Demo Projects](#).

-Note: In the following guide, replace all instances of "subdomain" with your actual subdomain for the site:
+In the following guide, replace all instances of "subdomain" with your actual subdomain for the site:
 - `https://subdomain.airshipcms.io`
 - `https://subdomain.airshipcms.io/admin`
 - `airship login subdomain`